tezocracy/docs/docs/make-your-own-proposal.md

 Creating a vanity hash consists of editing a commented [random string inside the protocol proposal](https://gitlab.com/tezos/tezos/-/blob/master/src/proto_015_PtLimaPt/lib_protocol/main.ml#L417) and hashing it over and over, until the resulting hash starts with the string that you expect.

 This requires powerful computers.
 We are leveraging the cloud to perform this task.
+But for simpler hashes, we also explain how to find locally on one computer.

 It works like this: